Filipe-m/Ficha-/README.md

 # About

-This project isn't serious, it's just some data for a RPG that me and my friends are playing
+This project isn't serious, it's just some data for a RPG that me and my friends are playing.